Songssh/RVC-restyle-vocal/README.md

 (The sample uses the same RVC model.)

-Currently, the generation process is complex, but we are working on a WebUI version, which will be updated in the future.
+Currently, the training and generation process is complex, but we are working on a WebUI version, which will be updated in the future.

 original Video
 https://www.youtube.com/watch?v=ROIvbbg8jMQ